Salleh Japar: 49th Venice Biennale (2001)

 At the Singapore Pavilion, Salleh presented Kemelut (Turbulence), an installation made with metal sheets, PVC pipes, brass tap heads, wood, unbleached calico, and an assortment of spices and salt.
 Consisting of three sequential and experiential spaces, visitors first encountered a large metal-clad wall connecting the two other spaces.
 The first space was dominated by the presence and smell of spices, and the second, with salt.
 For Salleh, these material encounters provided a metaphor for engagements between colonial powers and the colonised.
 Through references to the history of Venetian and European trade, as well as Western colonialism in Asia, Salleh sought to critique the West's construction of its own history and identity by identifying marginalised fragments, forgotten texts, materials and experiences that could complicate static and stable notions of history.

 Awards

 In 1996, Salleh received the Visual Arts Award from the Japanese Chamber of Commerce & Industry, and in 1999, he was awarded the Singapore Youth Award (Art and Culture) from the National Youth Council.
 In 2008, he was one of 28 artists commissioned by Singapore's Land Transport Authority to create artwork for the Paya Lebar MRT station.
+One of the highest accolades he has received is being selected as one of the four artists representing Singapore in the 49th Venice Biennale in 2001.